lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/starset-lyrics/plot5.png" width="600px" height="400px" vspace="50px"/></p>

-On *Transmissions*, the most common bigrams are *in the*, *I will* and *I am* (honorable mention to *okay okay* from one of my favourite STARSET songs *My Demons*).
+On *Transmissions*, the most common bigrams are *in the*, *I will* and *I am* (honorable mention to *okay okay* from *My Demons*, one of my favourite STARSET songs).
 On *Vessels*, the most common bigrams are *in the*, *into the*, and *you're the*.

 As is obvious from this list, I did not remove any stop words since there wouldn't have been enough bigrams left for a sound analysis.
 However, I did include a snippet in the above code to filter stop words by splitting the bigrams into separate words, removing the stop words in each case, and merging them again.
-Just for the sake of completeness, the most common bigrams after removing the stop words were *wann break*, *fuel fanning*, and *break free* on *Transmissions* and *fallin falling*, *telepathic heart* and *silence screams* on *Vessels*.
+And just for the sake of completeness, the most common bigrams after removing the stop words were *wanna break*, *fuel fanning*, and *break free* on *Transmissions* and *falling falling*, *telepathic heart* and *silence screams* on *Vessels*.

 ## Visualizing n-grams: Starplots

-As mentioned in the introductory oart of this post, I wanted to take up the idea from Nicholas Rougeux's literary constellations which resulted in my so-called *starplots* that are basically just simple space-themed bigram network graphs.
+As mentioned in the introductory part of this post, I wanted to take up the idea from Nicholas Rougeux's literary constellations which resulted in my so-called *starplots* (that are basically just simple space-themed bigram network graphs).

 In order to create the starplots, I plotted bigram networks for each album on an image of the Milky Way and drew three circles with different linetypes around the nodes, based on the nodes' respective coordinates.

-When running the code below you should get these customized bigram networks (although you might have to play around a bit with the positioning aesthetics of the annotation layers as the nodes' coordinates themselves aren't fixed):
+When running the code below you should get these customized bigram networks, although you might have to play around a bit with the positioning aesthetics of the annotation layers as the nodes' coordinates themselves aren't fixed:

 ```r
 # Split bigrams by album and remove album column